Adityaabhiram315/Jet-Engine-Failure-Prediction-using-LSTM-Anomaly-Detection/README.md

 A predictive maintenance system using deep learning and anomaly detection to forecast jet engine failures in advance.
 Enhances safety, reduces downtime, and supports proactive maintenance.

+Note: This project was completed earlier as part of academic research and has now been refined and deployed to GitHub for public reference and demonstration.
 ---

 ## 🎯 Objective